JanWilczek/wolf-sound-blog/_posts/synthesis/2022-06-26-sine-saw-square-triangle-pulse-basic-waveforms-in-synthesis.md

 The **sawtooth** (or simply **"saw"**) waveform is my favorite waveform, thanks to its rich, "fat" sound that plays incredibly well with a good low-pass filter.

-The sawtooth wave atr 220 Hz sounds like this:
+The sawtooth wave at 220 Hz sounds like this:

 {% include embed-audio.html src="/assets/wav/posts/synthesis/2022-06-26-sine-saw-square-triangle-basic-waveforms-in-synthesis/sawtooth_example.flac" %}